 This is an ‘Articles via Amanda’ where I feature snippets of interesting, unique, and or particularly well-written articles from the web to you for your interest, discussion and further reading.
-These snippets all have their proper links and attributions.
+These snippets all have their properly links and attributions.
 I hope you find this article as thought-provoking as I did.

 Google, Twitter and Facebook workers who helped make technology so addictive are disconnecting themselves from the internet.
 Paul Lewis reports on the Silicon Valley refuseniks alarmed by a race for human attention